Overview/Home

 Change the default password — highly recommended

-Every "say this" prompt below uses admin / admin, the seed default for a fresh install.
-Leaving it unchanged means anyone who can reach 4774 or 4773 on your LAN can log in with a widely-known password.
-Change it immediately — right from your agent, after logging in:
+A fresh install seeds admin / admin.
+Leaving it unchanged means anyone who can reach 4774 or 4773 on your LAN can sign in with a widely-known password — and the OAuth flow is only as strong as that password.
+Change it immediately, right from your agent once authenticated:

 Use the change_password tool: current password admin, new password <your new password>